Archarithms/javascript-interview/codingChallenge.md

-# Archarithm's Coding Challenge - 1 & 2
+# Archarithms Inc. Coding Challenge - 1 & 2

 ## Challenge 1
 Create a function that takes in a constant-formatted (all caps,